Analytical Modeling of Acoustic Exponential Materials and Physical Mechanism of Broadband Anti-Reflection: Modified transfer matrix method

-\textit{Elements of modified transfer matrix}.
 Since the analytical solutions obtained earlier in Table (\ref{tab:1}) are accurate and universal, we now establish a modified transfer matrix method (MTMM) by taking advantage of the generalized eigenmodes in EMs, to predict the scattering parameters.
 The uniform material on the left (or right) side is associated with Port 1 (or Port 2).
 The ABCD-matrix \cite{pozar2011microwave} of the 2-port system relates the fields at different ports in following way

-where $A,B,C,D$ are dimensionless matrix elements that follows the convention of generalized scattering matrix formalism \cite{pozar2011microwave,jalas2013and} (to be specified).
+where $A,B,C,D$ are dimensionless matrix elements that follows the convention of generalized scattering matrix formalism \cite{pozar2011microwave,jalas2013and}.
 If we apply the incident excitation from left and right sides respectively, the linear superposition of $p$ and $v$ can be written as

 where $S_{ij}$ are the scattering matrix elements whose absolute values squared represents the energy ratio from Port $i$ to Port $j$.
 If $i=j$, $|S_{ii}|^2$ denotes the reflected energy ratio at Port $i$.
 By treating $ A,B,C,D $ as the known elements, we can attain the scattering matrix